craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ancient (depreciated)/Combat Mechanics (dep.).md

 ### The Fading Spirit
 ###### as inspired/ripped by/from Matthew Mercer and Critical Role
-If a character is dead, their spirit is already beginning to erode in the Etherial and Astral planes, and once it has moved into it's Final Plane, it is very difficult to recover.
+If a character is dead, their spirit is beginning to separate from their material vessel, and begin drifting to their Final Plane.
+Once a spirit has moved into it's Final Plane, it becomes very difficult to recover.

-#### Attempting Ressurection
+#### Attempting Resurrection
-When attempting a resurrection by any means other than by a *True Ressurrection*, *Wish*, or a one-action-casting-time spell, a **Resurrection Challenge** is initiated.
+When attempting a resurrection by any means other than by a *True Resurrection* or *Wish*, a **Resurrection Challenge** is initiated.
 The base DC for this challenge is 10.
-It is modulated by up to three **Resurrection Challenge Contributions** and the number of times this soul has been brought back from *True Death*.
+It is reduced by up to three **Resurrection Challenge Contributions** and increased by the number of times this soul has been brought back from *True Death*.

-When attempting a resurrection by means of a one-action-casting-time spell, a **Rapid Resurrection Challenge** is initiated.
-The base DC for this challenge is 10.
-It is modulated by the caster's spellcasting ability modifier and the number of times this soul has been brought back from *True Death*.

-#### Contributions
+##### Contributions
 Any characters who wish to **Contribute** to a **Resurrection Challenge** may do so, in nearly any manner they see fit.

-Your DM will set the DC and type of the check determining the success of your character's actions; for example, a cleric of Ar'Kraven may beseech their God to allow this mortal to continue their time on this plane, which I would interpret as an easy to medium Charisma (Religion) check, or a godless barbarian may simply demand that their comrade rise if they wish not to be forever haunted by the barbarian after their death, which I would interpret as a hard to neigh-impossible Charisma (Intimidation) check.
+Your DM will set the DC and type of the check determining the success of your character's actions; for example, a cleric of Ar'Kraven may beseech their God to allow this mortal to continue their time on this plane, which could be interpreted as an easy to medium Charisma (Religion) check, or a godless barbarian may simply demand that their comrade rise if they wish not to be forever hunted by the barbarian after their death, which could be interpreted as a hard to neigh-impossible Charisma (Intimidation) check.

 #### Finally...
 After all contributions are completed, and the DC of the challenge is calculated and presented, the caster rolls the final check of the **Resurrection Challenge** publicly.

 If the number rolled on the die is greater than or equal to the DC of the **Resurrection Challenge**, and the character's spirit is willing and able, they return to the Material Plane, as per the specifics of the spell used.

-If the **Resurrection Challenge** was **Rapid**, another, more powerful & dedicated **Resurrection Challenge** may be attempted, though it is only a matter of time before their spirit is lost to the Outer Planes.
+Otherwise, the character experiences a *True Death*.